UNOFFICIAL OUT OF SERVICE LIST SEPTEMBER, 2020

 24 Struck by 18-wheeler at FM2754 crossing just west of Lissie, Texas on March 2, 2020.
 Had #822 trailing.
 This area where the SP tracks parallel US highway 90 has been the scene of previous incidents.
 Moved east in freight service (24 and 822) with UP7788.
 Reported April 15, 2020 headed to St. Louis, at Bald Knob, Arkansas on MHOAS-14.
 Arrived CSX freight to Avon on Q686-22 with #822.
 Hawthorne Yard April 25 with 822.
 Arrived BEE April 28 1:45 AM.

 27 Hit by a truck at Fluker, Louisiana, train 58 of May 14.
 This area is known as a graveyard for Amtrak locomotives, and multiple fatalities occur every few weeks in vehicle-train incidents here on the CN.
 Set out after two replacement light engines were sent from New Orleans.
 Delayed the train by half a day.
-Picked up by another light move (engine 26) the following day.
+Picked up by another light move (engine 26) the following day and returned to New Orleans, where it is believed to be stored..

 32 To Beech Grove December 14-15, 2018 on Hoosier State.
 No known damage.
 Back to Chicago 1-27-19.
-Then hit by a truck May 24, 2019 on City of New Orleans.
-Evidently shopped or stored at New Orleans.
+Then hit by a truck May 24, 2019 on City of New Orleans in Yazoo County, MS. Evidently shopped or stored at New Orleans.
 Reported freight move, sighted Hawhorne Yard 7-27-19.
-Presumed to currently be at BEE.
-See above.
+One of two Michigan units believed to be at Beech Grove, the remainder are at New Orleans.

 35 Train 59 encountered a semi-truck carrying automobiles south of Terry, MS on August 16, 2019.
 Moved to New Orleans, then to Chicago on August 24/25, 2019.
 Moved to Beech Grove 8-31/9-1(hospital train combo with Cardinal).
 See above.